 If you’ve opened a jar of unpasteurized kimchi and didn’t find it sour enough for your liking, you can fix that easily.
 Just let the sealed jar sit in the sink overnight and put it back into the fridge in the morning.
-You should find contents of the jar more tasty in the afternoon.
+You should find the contents of the jar tastier in the afternoon.

 In case you were wondering, we put the container in the sink in case the bacteria go crazy overnight, and it releases some liquid.

 If you’ve bought pasteurized or heat-treated kimchi, you can store an unopened jar in the pantry or kitchen.
 Just make sure it sits in a cool place that’s away from sunlight and sources of heat.

 Heat treatment kills all the bacteria in kimchi, so there’s no need to keep it refrigerated.
 But once you open the jar, make sure you store it tightly sealed in the fridge.

 Last but not least, always use clean utensils when scooping the veggies from the jar.
 While the environment inside is quite acidic and will likely kill most bacteria that could get in there, there’s no point in testing if this actually works.

 How Long Does Kimchi Last

 That date is provided not because the fermented veggies will go bad, but because even when stored in the fridge, the fermentation slowly proceeds.